 - Directly benefits or builds capacity within the community;

 - Detailed description of the event, activity or capital project including timeframes and an itemised budget;

 - Assessment of past grants if applicable; and

 - Only one successful application per organisation and project per financial year.

 All applications must be submitted through our online application form to be considered valid.

 If my organisation has been previously awarded by The Star can we still apply?

 Yes, you are eligible to apply.
 However first time applicants will be given priority.

 What postcode should I list in the application form if my project is based in an area that is different to our organisation’s location?

 The postcode you should enter should be the location of the target groups for your project that you are seeking to have funding for, not your organisation's office address.
-For example your organisation's office is in Sydney CBD but the target groups you are seeking funding for are located in Pyrmont, please put the postcode for Pyrmont in the application form.

 Can I only apply for a grant?